The financial infrastructure for the rental economy

 Lease compliance

-Verified insurance coverage, rent payment proof, and lease-event data delivered back into PMS and carrier systems - one regulated consent flow.
+Verified coverage, payment proof, and lease data delivered back to PMS and carrier systems through one consent flow.

 The Wallet